 Larger needles leave larger holes, decreasing waterproof qualities and making unsightly seams, so choose the smallest needle that works well and doesn’t skip stitches.

-Ripstop nylon also dulls needles quickly, so inspect your needle before using it for other projects, and replace it immediately if you notice skipped stitches.
+Ripstop nylon also dulls needles quickly, so inspect your needle before using it for other projects, and replace it immediately if you notice your sewing machine skipping stitches.

 8. Choose a Compatible Presser Foot